Perturbatio/jump-marks/README.md

 and re-source (type `source ~/.bash_profile`) or logout and back into your terminal

 ## OSX/MacOS users
-There's an osx `marks` function in the file you'll need to uncommment that and comment out the marks function then rename the osx `marks` function to `marks`
+There's an osx `marks` function in the file you'll need to uncommment that and comment out the original function

 ## Usage
 cd to a dir and type `mark <alias>` to mark the directory using the given alias